Jürgen Eschert

 Jürgen Eschert (born 24 August 1941) is a retired German sprint canoeist.
-Competing in the C-1 1000 m event he who a gold medal at the 1964 Olympics and a bronze at the 1965 European Championships.
+Competing in the C-1 1000 m event he won a gold medal at the 1964 Olympics and a bronze at the 1965 European Championships.

 In 1971 Eschert was expelled from the East Germany national team for wearing in public a T-shirt featuring the U.S. flag.
 He was a member of German military at the time.
 He retired from competitions and later worked as a coach and sports organizer.
 Eschert holds a PhD in physical education.